trickl/agent-cortex/README.md

 print(result["summary"])          # e.g., "✅ Java plan run – 2 attempt(s) …"
 print(result["telemetry"])        # structured data for logs or analytics

+# When testing you can inject a fake compiler to avoid shelling out to javac.
+# In production ensure a JDK is installed so the sanitizer can run.
 ```

 When integrating with the agent loop, write `result["summary"]` back to the